M-Valentino/sacredOS/README.md

 - `width` and `height`: window size in CSS pixel units.
 - `noRS`: stands for "no resize".
 This disables a maximize button from appearing on the program.

+### Running Tests
+To run unit tests on Sacred OS, you go to the running instance of Sacred OS itself, open files.html, and navigate to `://programs/default`.
+Run `osTest.html`.

 ## Deploying

 ### Easy Deployment